kulee10/MMSys23-GC/README.md

 # MMSys23-GC
 ### A testing repo for MMSys23 Grand Challenge
-The codes are in the demo and mpd directory.
+All codes are in the demo directory.